Thai activist arrested for comments about fall of monarchies

 The arrest Monday night of Karn Pongpraphapan came after an unprecedented amount of social media commentary last week that implicitly criticized Thailand's monarchy by complaining about congestion caused by police blocking traffic for the motorcades of royal family members.

-Criticism of the monarchy is taboo, and circulating material deemed insulting to it is punishable by 3-15 years' imprisonment.
+Criticism of the monarchy is taboo, and sharing material deemed insulting to it is punishable by 3-15 years' imprisonment.

-The blocking of traffic for royal vehicles has long been the subject of private grumbling, but recent road congestion unleashed a torrent of tweets with the hashtag #royalmotorcade, some veering into sharper comments.
-A police statement Tuesday related the arrest to "inappropriate hashtags."
+The blocking of traffic for royal vehicles has long been the subject of private grumbling, but recent road congestion unleashed a torrent of tweets with the Thai language hashtag meaning #royalmotorcade, some veering into sharper comments.
+The hashtag was used hundreds of thousands of times.

+A statement issued Tuesday by the police Technology Crime Suppression Division referred to "inappropriate hashtags" that circulated last week on social networks and were allegedly created by an unscrupulous group of people.
+It accused the arrested suspect, who was not identified by name in the statement, of posting "inappropriate content" on his Facebook page "spreading hatred."

+Thai media reported that Karn's Facebook post referred to the fall of monarchies in Russia, France and Germany, but not Thailand.

 Comments